The Steel Claw (comics): Fictional character biography

 When The Steel Claw was reprinted by Quality Comics, a framing sequence featured Crandell (called Randell in this version) as an aging secret agent reflecting on his early criminal career.
 His appearance in Zenith saw him disabled during battle, eventually dying from blood loss.
 This was followed by his appearance in 2000AD Action, where Crandell was portrayed as a burnt-out government assassin.

 In Paul Grist's comic, Jack Staff, a character called Ben Kulmer appears as The Claw.
 This character is a thief who tries to steal the Claw from a museum, only to have it attach itself to his left hand, and then receives the same invisibility powers, as well as added strength and shock powers in the Claw.
 He is now working as part of a group called "Q".

-In the novel Sherlock Holmes y los zombis de Camford ("Sherlock Holmes and the Camford Zombies", Ediciones Dolmen, 2010; ISBN 978-84-938143-4-2) by Spanish author Alberto López Aroca, Steel Claw (Louis Crandell) appears under the name "Lewis Crandle", and his career as an agent of the Shadow Squad (a branch of the Diogenes Club from Arthur Conan Doyle's stories in this version) is set back to the beginning of the 20th century (the novel takes place in 1903).
+In the novel Sherlock Holmes y los zombis de Camford ("Sherlock Holmes and the Camford Zombies", Ediciones Dolmen, 2010; ISBN 978-84-938143-4-2) by Spanish author Alberto López Aroca, Steel Claw (Louis Crandell) appears under the name "Lewis Crandle", and his career as an agent of the Shadow Squad (a branch of the Diogenes Club from Arthur Conan Doyle's stories in this version) is sent back to the beginning of the 20th century (the novel takes place in 1903).
 "Lewis Crandle" appears in this novel alongside a number of other IPC-Fleetway characters (Timothy Jekyll aka Tim Kelly; Seth Pride aka Spider (British comics); Mightech aka Mytek The Mighty; among others).